 User Interaction: You can follow users and post on their pages, but there does not appear to be a method of privately messaging a user.

 Database: While I don’t find Kitsu to have the most complete database, the data mods are exceedingly speedy at approving requests for changes.
 Any changes I’ve requested have been seen to within 48 hours.

 Forums/Community: Kitsu is currently in a period of flux as they’re changing their look and functionality from the old Hummingbird site, but there’s an activity feed, not forum discussions.
 The feed seems to be fairly active with new posts and replies going up every few minutes.

 Overall Thoughts: It’s a bit hard to get an overall feel for the direction that Kitsu is planning to go, but they seem to be the most modern site with the most short and medium-term planned changes.
-I didn’t think that it was especially easy either to interact with friends or the community, and I wasn’t super fussed on their present list design.
-I do think that it would be worth keeping an eye on Kitsu to see how the site develops in the future.
+It’s not my favourite site to interact with the community, but I like the reactions feature, and I’m hopeful for more interesting and unique functionality from Kitsu in the future.

 Importing existing information: You can only do this via external userscripts, there’s no official site support for importing lists from other websites.

 Scoring: MAL uses a 1-10 scoring system.
 They do provide some suggested descriptors for what a show of that standard would be like, but I find that the general community tends to just go on what they think the numbers should represent.